paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-047-community-development-banking.md

 **(m) Payment of claims**

-(1) **In general** — Except as provided in subsection (n) of this section and paragraph (2) of this subsection, upon receipt of a claim filed in accordance with this section and the participation agreement, the participating State shall promptly pay to the participating financial institution, from funds in the reserve fund, the full amount of the claim as submitted.
+(1) **In general** — Except as provided in subsection (n) and paragraph (2) of this subsection, upon receipt of a claim filed in accordance with this section and the participation agreement, the participating State shall promptly pay to the participating financial institution, from funds in the reserve fund, the full amount of the claim as submitted.

 (2) **Insufficient reserve funds** — If there are insufficient funds in the reserve fund to cover the entire amount of a claim of a participating financial institution, the participating State shall pay to the participating financial institution an amount equal to the current balance in the reserve fund.
 If the enrolled loan for which the claim has been filed—